crystalchong0058/Interactive-Lab-Hub/Lab 1/README.md

 _Activity:_ What is happening between the actors?

-depending on the action of the cat towards the device the color will change.
+depending on the action of the cat towards the device the color will change. when the cat talks to the device, the screen will go to Blue. when the cat licks the device, the screen will go to Pink. when the cat touchs the device, the screen will go to Orange. when the cat punches the device, the screen will go to White. when the cat bite the device, the screen will go to red(maybe make sound"Stop biting me Kitten")

 _Goals:_ What are the goals of each player? (e.g., jumping to a tree, opening the fridge).